 In case you are interested in using the software we use while on the field trip, here are the key pieces of software we have on the departmental iPads.
 (The Mac software is a bit different).

 Avenza Maps (free, but many maps cost $).
 Some published maps can be directly imported, but free version can only hold 3 active personal maps at a time.
-We may well shift a lot of our existing scans to work in Avenza, but the three active map limit is a challenge.
+We have shifted a lot of our existing scans previously in Maplets to work in Avenza, but the three active map limit is a challenge.
 Plus version allows storing more uploaded maps ($30/year); Pro version ($145/yr) allows some mapping tools to be used to make shapefiles.

 Read Cube Papers (free for mobile devices) allows for organizing pdf versions of journal articles on a portable device.
-But looks like there are issues now.
+In esence the portable version of the now-comercial Papers app; if you use Papers then this probably makes sense for you.

 Other software: